Arts and Entertainment Editor

-What better way is there to welcome this new season than to relieve stress by clearing our minds, channeling our inner energy and getting a little physical while at it with some outdoor yoga?
+What a better way to welcome this new season than relieving stress, clearing our minds, channeling our inner energy, and getting a little physical while at it with some outdoor yoga.

-Some of the yoga positions used at the practice were the high lunge or crescent pose, downward dog, plank and the cobra pose.
+Some of the yoga positions used at the practice were the high lunge or crescent pose, down dog, plank, and the cobra pose.

 The first timers also enjoyed the session and may consider adding it to their schedule.

-“I usually run so it was a nice switch up,” said Liv Campbell, a senior.
-“I felt really relaxed, I’m having a stressful week so it’s nice to relax and I would definitely practice more.”
+“I usually run so it was a nice switch up,” Liv Campbell a senior said, “I felt really relaxed, I’m having a stressful week so it’s nice to relax and I would definitely practice more.”

 At the end of the session, an autumn blessing by Rhaevyn Hart was read to the attendees.